hasibshaif/currency-converter/README.md

 ### Usage

-1. Clone the repository: `git clone https://github.com/your-username/currency-converter.git`
+1. Clone the repository: `git clone https://github.com/hasibshaif/currency-converter.git`
 2. Navigate to the project directory: `cd currency-converter`
-3. Run the program: `python currency_converter.py`
+3. Run the program: `python converter.py`

 ### Updating Exchange Rates

-Please be aware that the exchange rates fetched by the program might not be up-to-date in real-time.
+Please be aware that the exchange rates fetched by the program might not be up-to-date in real time.
 To manually update the library and potentially get the latest rates:

 ```bash
 pip install --upgrade forex-python